Dr. Tsubokura's Radiation Lecture Vol.134

 In addition, for furthering developing medical equipment, it is crucial to reduce occupational exposure by sharing knowledge as well as improving the work environment and protocols.

-The Japanese version of the manuscript was originally published in Fukushima Minyu, a local newspaper in Fukushima prefecture, Japan, 8 March and 15 March 2020 was reproduced for MRIC Global under the author's permission.
+The Japanese version of the manuscript was originally published in Fukushima Minyu, a local newspaper in Fukushima prefecture, Japan, 1st and 8th of April 2020 was reproduced for MRIC Global under the author's permission.